Alex3434/Binja-SigMaker/README.md

 Generate Signatures to use for pattern scanning in other applications.

+- The signature has the same form like the sequence of bytes in IDA (eg. 89 45 FC FF 15 ? ? ? ?)
 - You can create a signature at any point inside a function.
 - If there is no unique signature at that possition, the plugin will create a signature for the beginning of the function.